jupyter/docker-stacks/docs/using/custom-images.md

 # Building a custom set of images

 This section describes how to build a custom set of images.
-It may be helpful if you need to change Ubuntu or Python version, or make a significant change to the build process itself.
+It may be helpful if you need to change the Ubuntu or Python version, or to make a significant change to the build process itself.

 ## Automating your build using template cookiecutter project